Frequently Asked Questions

 What is therapy like with you?

-Therapy is a collaborative process.
-We’ll focus on what’s bringing you in now while also paying attention to longer-standing patterns—how you handle stress, relationships, emotions, and the expectations others—or you—place on yourself.
-Together, we’ll work to understand how your past experiences show up in the present so you can respond differently going forward.
+Therapy with me is warm, direct, and collaborative.
+We’ll focus on what’s bringing you in now while also paying attention to longer-standing patterns — how you handle stress, relationships, emotions, and the expectations others place on you or that you place on yourself.

-My approach is grounded in psychodynamic (psychoanalytic) psychotherapy, but I don’t believe in rigid methods or one-size-fits-all treatment.
-Depending on your needs, our work may draw from relational, somatic, mindfulness-based, and other therapeutic approaches.
-Some sessions may be more exploratory; others, more practical.
-I check in regularly to make sure therapy feels useful and that we’re moving in a direction that makes sense for you.
+My approach is grounded in psychodynamic and psychoanalytic psychotherapy, but I don’t believe in rigid methods or one-size-fits-all treatment.
+Depending on your needs, our work may also draw from relational, somatic, mindfulness-based, and other therapeutic approaches.
+Some sessions may be exploratory; others may be more practical.

-Therapy isn’t about quick fixes—it should feel purposeful.
-Over time, many men notice increased clarity, improved relationships, greater emotional range, and a stronger sense of agency in their lives.
+Therapy isn’t about quick fixes, but it should feel purposeful.
+Over time, many people notice increased clarity, improved relationships, greater emotional range, and a stronger sense of agency in their lives.

 How long will therapy take?

-The length of therapy depends on what you’re looking to address and how that work develops over time.
+The length of therapy depends on what you’re looking to address and how the work develops over time.
 We’ll check in periodically to make sure therapy feels focused, relevant, and genuinely useful.

 Where are sessions provided?